Create the Required Database User Accounts

 EventParser User

-The EventParser user is used by the Privilege Management ePO Extension to read data from the ePO database and write it to the Privilege Management Reporting database.
+The EventParser user is used by the Endpoint Privilege Management ePO Extension to read data from the ePO database and write it to the Endpoint Privilege Management Reporting database.
 The registered server BeyondTrust Staging uses this account, so you should make a note of it.

 This account needs to be able to authenticate on the database machine.
 If the two databases are on different machines, then this account needs to be on a shared domain.